jear/eu-dps-hpe-gl-pce-map/README.md

-# My metamorphosis ( Transformation ) : because I don't have to manage my IT infrastrure anymore, I can do peering with new colleagues : learn and run  Typescript :-)
+# My metamorphosis ( Transformation ) : because I don't have to manage my IT infrastrure anymore, I can do peering with new colleagues to build and run  TypeScript :-)

+TypeScript: JavaScript With Syntax For Types.

 Measure consortium member's DC inter-distancewhich has to be greater than 200kms